klinecharts/KLineChart/docs/en/instance-api.md

 })
 ```

-### removeTag(id)
+### removeTag(paneId, tagId)
 Remove tags, you can remove them in batches, just pass in the array in batches, if default, remove all.
+- `paneId` pane id, Remove all by default
-- `id` Unique identification of the tag
+- `tagId` Unique identification of the tag

 ### scrollByDistance(distance, animationDuration)